The Great Flamarion

-The Great Flamarion is a 1945 film noir mystery film directed by Anthony Mann starring Erich von Stroheim and Mary Beth Hughes.
-The film, like many films noir, is shot in flashback narrative.
+The Great Flamarion is a 1945 American film noir mystery film directed by Anthony Mann starring Erich von Stroheim and Mary Beth Hughes.
+The film, like many films noirs, is shot in flashback narrative.
 The film was produced by Republic Pictures.

 This film is now in the public domain.

 Plot

 The film opens following a murder at a cabaret in Mexico City in 1936; a shot is heard, but the body of the female victim (Connie) has been strangled.
 The police take the woman's husband into custody, assuming he is the murderer.
-But Flamarion, who has been shot, is the murderer and he explains to a stagehand why he killed Connie in flashback.The Great Flamarion (Erich von Stroheim) is an arrogant, friendless, and misogynous marksman who displays his trick gunshot act in the vaudeville circuit.
-His show features a beautiful assistant, Connie (Mary Beth Hughes) and her drunken husband Al (Dan Duryea), Flamarion's other assistant.
+But Flamarion, who has been shot, is the murderer and he explains to a stagehand in flashback why he killed Connie.
+The Great Flamarion (Erich von Stroheim) is an arrogant, friendless, and misogynous marksman who displays his trick gunshot act in the vaudeville circuit.
+His show features a beautiful assistant, Connie (Mary Beth Hughes); her drunken husband Al (Dan Duryea) is Flamarion's other assistant.
 Flamarion falls in love with Connie, the movie's femme fatale, and is soon manipulated by her into killing her no good husband during one of their acts.

-After Al's supposed accidental death, Connie convinces Flamarion to wait three months before the two can marry and flees back to Minnesota.
+After Al's supposed accidental death, Connie convinces Flamarion to wait three months before the two can marry and flees back to Hibbing, Minnesota.
 Meanwhile, Connie has already begun a relationship with another performer, Eddie (Stephen Barclay).
-After failing to show up at an arranged meeting place three months later, Flamarion goes into a downward spiral of drinking and gambling.
+After she fails to show up at an arranged meeting place three months later, Flamarion goes into a downward spiral of drinking and gambling.
 Flamarion eventually finds Connie who informs him that she never loved him and used him to get rid of her husband.